 - Sterling Financial.
 We have advised Sterling Financial, a Spokane, Washington-based bank holding company for Sterling Savings Bank, a Washington state-chartered and federally insured commercial bank, on its $2 billion merger with Umpqua, the parent company of Umpqua Bank, an Oregon-based community bank.

 - Baidu.
-We have advised Baidu, a Chinese-language Internet search provider, on its $1.9 billion acquisition of 91 Wireless Websoft, a Chinese mobile software developer and operator of smartphone application distribution platforms, community websites and other products for smartphone users.
+We advised Baidu, a Chinese-language Internet search provider, on its $1.9 billion acquisition of 91 Wireless Websoft, a Chinese mobile software developer and operator of smartphone application distribution platforms, community websites and other products for smartphone users.

 - Reliance Steel & Aluminum.
 We advised Reliance Steel & Aluminum, the largest metals service center company in North America with headquarters in Los Angeles, California, on its $1.2 billion acquisition of Metals USA Holdings, a Fort Lauderdale, Florida-based provider of a wide range of products and services in the heavy carbon steel, flat-rolled steel, non-ferrous metals and building products markets.